Luke23-45/Coding-a-Spring-Physics-Simulation/README.md

 ## Acknowledgments

 - SDL2 for graphics rendering.
-- The concept of spring simulations from classical mechanics.
+- The concept of spring simulations is based on classical mechanics.